 NetEase was founded in 1997 by Ding Lei from Ningbo, Zhejiang.
 He was born in 1971 and went to college at the Chengdu Institute of Radio Engineering.
 He ended up working as an engineer at a local state department in Ningbo before moving to Guangzhou to work for enterprise software company Sybase.

 In 1997, he founded NetEase.
 And by 2003, he was China’s richest person.
 He was also China’s first gaming billionaire.
-Note: he is also the guy that bought Elon Musk’s mansion in Bel Air.
+Note: He is also the guy that bought Elon Musk’s mansion in Bel Air.

 NetEase began as Chinese language content site.
 Think Yahoo but in Chinese.
-NetEase created lots of content webpages and tools.
-Their email service (163.com) is something I still use for email in China today.
+They created lots of content webpages and tools.
+They had an email service (163.com) which I was still using just a few years ago.
 Although nobody really uses email that much.
-Tencent was doing similar content and tools, but was mostly focused on its instant messenger tool QQ.

-NetEase built from content to gaming.
-Tencent built from messenger and social media to gaming.
+NetEase mostly built from content to gaming.
+Tencent built more from messenger and social media to gaming.
 The Tencent model turned out to be more powerful.
 People love chatting with friends while they play.
 And messenger is really the ultimate internet utility.

-1) Online Game Services Business
+The Online Game Services Business Is Great

 This is the main business by far.